castorini/UniIR-for-Pyserini/README.md

   author={Wei, Cong and Chen, Yang and Chen, Haonan and Hu, Hexiang and Zhang, Ge and Fu, Jie and Ritter, Alan and Chen, Wenhu}, journal={arXiv preprint arXiv:2311.17136}, year={2023}
 }

-@INPROCEEDINGS{Lin_etal_SIGIR2021_Pyserini,
-   author = "Jimmy Lin and Xueguang Ma and Sheng-Chieh Lin and Jheng-Hong Yang and Ronak Pradeep and Rodrigo Nogueira", title = "{Pyserini}: A {Python} Toolkit for Reproducible Information Retrieval Research with Sparse and Dense Representations", booktitle = "Proceedings of the 44th Annual International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR 2021)", year = 2021, pages = "2356--2362",
-}
 ```